-5.62 +IPR - Fixed DTE Rate
+5.62 +IPR - Fixed DTE Rate (Initial implementation; revised in Phase VI)

 Note: ISU models 9505 and 9522 will automatically adjust to changes in the DTE rate and override the +IPR setting when dissimilar.

 Set Command: +IPR=<rate>

 Set the data rate at which the ISU will accept commands.
 The change in data rate takes into effect after the result code (e.g., OK) is received by the DTE.